codeshuttler/KGIT/README.md

 * yago-wd-schema.nt.gz
 * yago-wd-shapes.nt.gz
 * yago-wd-simple-types.nt.gz

+Downloading and deploying the complete YAGO 4 dataset may take a very long time (it took us three days to download and around four hours to import on our own server).
+Therefore, you can [download](https://github.com/codeshuttler/KGIT/releases/tag/20240102) the generated test cases from our knowledge graph to skip this step.

 In addition, we use the question-answering model `unifiedqa-v2-t5`, grammar correction model `pszemraj/flan-t5-large-grammar-synthesis` and text similarity model `sentence-transformers/all-mpnet-base-v2`, and the script automatically downloads the model weights from Hugging Face to the local environment.
 If the download speed is slow, you can use a Hugging Face mirror or specify the model directory in the code to use a locally downloaded model.